unstoppabledomains/dev-docs/getting-started/glossary.md

 **Custody**: A service where a third party (like a brokerage) holds an asset on behalf of a client.

-**Customer Relationship Management (CRM)**: A system for managing all your company's relationships and interactions with customers and potential customers.
+**Customer Relationship Management (CRM)**: A system for managing your company's relationships and interactions with customers and potential customers.

 ### D